NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvs_gcp_volume.html.markdown

 * `client_id` - (Required, Forces new resource) The client ID of the Cloud Manager Connector.
 You can find the ID from a previous create Connector action as shown in the example, or from the Connector tab on [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
 * `working_environment_name` - (Required, Forces new resource) The working environment name.
 * `export_policy` - (Optional, Forces new resource) The rules of the export policy.
-* `snapshot_policy` - (Optional, Forces new resource) The set of Snapshot Policy attributes for volume.
+* `snapshot_policy` - (Optional, Computed, Forces new resource) The set of Snapshot Policy attributes for volume.

 The `snapshot_policy` block supports:
-* `enabled` - (Optional, Forces new resource) If enabled, make snapshots automatically according to the schedules.
+* `enabled` - (Optional, Computed, Forces new resource) If enabled, make snapshots automatically according to the schedules.
 Default is false.
-* `daily_schedule` - (Optional, Forces new resource) If enabled, make a snapshot every day.
+* `daily_schedule` - (Optional, Computed, Forces new resource) If enabled, make a snapshot every day.
 Defaults to midnight.
-* `hourly_schedule` - (Optional, Forces new resource) If enabled, make a snapshot every hour e.g. at 04:00, 05:00, 06:00.
+* `hourly_schedule` - (Optional, Computed, Forces new resource) If enabled, make a snapshot every hour e.g. at 04:00, 05:00, 06:00.
-* `monthly_schedule` - (Optional, Forces new resource) If enabled, make a snapshot every month at a specific day or days, defaults to the first day of the month at midnight
+* `monthly_schedule` - (Optional, Computed, Forces new resource) If enabled, make a snapshot every month at a specific day or days, defaults to the first day of the month at midnight
-* `weekly_schedule` - (Optional, Forces new resource) If enabled, make a snapshot every week at a specific day or days, defaults to Sunday at midnight.
+* `weekly_schedule` - (Optional, Computed, Forces new resource) If enabled, make a snapshot every week at a specific day or days, defaults to Sunday at midnight.

 The `daily_schedule` block supports:
 * `hour` - (Optional, Forces new resource) Set the hour to start the snapshot (0-23), defaults to midnight (0).